Devpursuit/lesson-express-json/README.md

 });
 ```

-3. Use Postman or fetch to test it.
+3. Use Postman or Reqbin to test it.

 ## 🎯 Success Criteria